BioJulia/ProteinSecondaryStructures.jl/docs/src/trajectories.md

 ### Single class, througout the trajectory

-If the user wants to compute the content of a single class of secondary structures along a trajectory, that can be done without precomputing the secondary structure map.
-(note, however, that the cost is similar).
+If the user wants to compute the content of a single class of secondary structures along a trajectory, that can be done without precomputing the secondary structure map (note, however, that the cost is similar).

 For example, in the following script we compute the content of $\alpha$-helices of the